 Step-by-step Process to Disassemble Office Chair

-Are you ready to dive into how to take apart an office chair? if so, you are in luck, as you have reached that information segment.
+Are you ready to dive into how to take apart an office chair or disassemble office chair? if so, you are in luck, as you have reached that information segment.

 1. Address the Wheels

 Let's learn how to remove office chair base first.
 The wheels are the first order of business, and the reason is very straightforward.
 When you buy an office chair for lower back pain, one of the benefits is that you can move around without getting up.
 The chair uses its wheels to accommodate this kind of mobility, and the movement potential remains present when you're ready to proceed with your disassembly.

 The downside here is that if you try to get through the rest of the process without first removing the wheels, things are going to become a tad more difficult.
 How are you expected to disassemble the office chair when it consistently moves around?

 You want to put the chair on its side or turn it upside down here.
 First, detach the entire wheelbase from the rest of the chair.
 Once you've done that, place the base upside down and proceed to remove the casters individually.
 Some office chairs feature a lever to facilitate this process, so use it if you have one.